 Tom Cruise grew up loving movies but, when his parents divorced, things got tough, and his family was unable to purchase presents for each other during Christmas.
 In high school, he would work on a play that would ultimately change his life.
 Tom Cruise traveled to New York to pursue his career in acting.
 Within six months, he landed a role in the movie called Taps.
 Initially, he had only three lines, but they liked him so much they increased his lines.
 During that time, he would land the lead role in ‘Endless Love.’
 Cruise would work alongside Brooke Shields in the hit movie.
 Tom Cruise would end becoming the highest-paid actor in the world in the 1990s.
 Tom Cruise never went to an acting school, and he is very humble and open about it.

 #3.
 Meg Ryan

 Meg Ryan moved from Connecticut to New York to study journalism.
 While she was in New York, she auditioned for several commercials and TV shows.
 Ryan would end up landing commercials for AIM Toothpaste and Burger King.
 Also, she worked as an extra on several feature films.

-Her first major audition was for ‘Endless Love,’ but she would later lose the role to Brooke Shields.
-In the 1980s she became a household name after working on the Soap Opera, As the World Turns.
+Her first major audition was for ‘Endless Love,’ but she would later lose the role of Brooke Shields.
+In the 1980s, she became a household name after working on the Soap Opera, As the World Turns.
 As a result, she left college a semester earlier to work on feature films.
 Her career eventually exploded with leading roles in When Harry Met Sally and You’ve Got Mail with Tom Hanks.